Skip to product information

 Is the Blue Liveaboard suitable for non-divers?

-Yes, the Blue Liveaboard is suitable for non-divers, with activities such as snorkelling.
-These keep everyone involved between dives and make the trip enjoyable for partners or friends who prefer to stay above the surface.
+Yes, the Blue Liveaboard is suitable for non-divers, with features such as snorkelling, a non-diver-friendly setup and fishing.
+These help keep non-diving guests involved and make the trip more enjoyable above the surface as well.

 Is there a naturalist guide or naturalist itinerary on the Blue Liveaboard?